-Speech-language pathologists have the responsibility of evaluating, diagnosing, and treating individuals with language, swallowing and speech disorders in areas such as articulation, voice, and fluency.
+The speech-language pathologists have the responsibility of evaluating, diagnosing, and treating persons with language, swallowing and speech disorders in areas such as articulation, fluency, voice, and augmentative and alternative communication.
 They evaluate the speech and language patterns of children and adults, determine whether communication problems exist, and offer appropriate intervention.
 Professionals enrolled in the Speech-Language Pathology Program study typical and atypical communication and swallowing processes, different intervention approaches and preventive practices.

 Program graduates are qualified to work in government agencies such as the Department of Health, Education, and Family Services.
 Also, graduates could be employed in programs funded by the federal government, nonprofit organizations, private institutions, universities, or private practice.

 Program of Study

 The program consists of two full-time academic years, including two summers.

 Applicants are expected to fulfill the following requirements for admission to the Program:

 - To hold a bachelor’s degree from an accredited institution, with a general point average of at least 3.0 (based on a four point scale from 0.0 to 4.0).

 - To submit scores for the Prueba de Admisión a Estudios Postgraduado (EXADEP).
 The exam should be taken within two (2) years of the application date.
 Qualified applicants get a minimum score of 500.
 Graduate Record Examination (GRE) scores are not considered.

 - To participate in a preliminary Program interview.